 It goes without saying that Dubai is a shutterbug’s mecca.
-One just cannot stop from clicking pictures of beautiful backdrops, mesmerizing structures and fascinating people.
+One just cannot stop clicking pictures of beautiful backdrops, mesmerizing structures, and fascinating people.
 But clicking pictures of someone without their consent is unacceptable in the UAE.
 It is mandatory to seek permission before capturing images of women and government buildings to avoid facing any legal consequences.

 Abstain from Public Display of Affection

 The UAE is highly conservative when it comes to interaction between males and females when in a public setting.
 A certain decorum is expected to be maintained.
 Holding hands, kissing, cuddling or any sort of physical intimacy openly is regarded as forbidden.
 For violating this rule, one can be sentenced to rigorous imprisonment, irrespective of being a local or a visitor.

 Though alcohol is served and allowed to consume in the UAE, it should be only inside the premises of a four or five-star hotel.
 Drinking is most public places is prohibited.
 Also, any sort of drunk behavior outside the hotel premises is punishable.

 For drunk driving there are harsh laws and can put you behind the bars immediately.
 It is advised to keep a check an on the level of alcohol in your system when exploring these countries to avoid landing in deep waters.